 7. Royal Infirmary

 Like many old hospitals, they have a lot of history (two centuries in fact!) and are most likely to be haunted.
 The sightings have been varied and strange.
 Some talk of the whisperer in Ward 27, who’s said to converse with sick patients.
 There is also the grey lady of the Royal Infirmary, who is said to linger in the corridors, and countless doctors and nurses have reported seeing her.
-Those ramblings that you may have thought was a patient, may potentially be her.
+Those ramblings that you may have thought were a patient, may potentially be her.
 In fact, many say they’ve mistaken her for a patient, only for her to disappear when spoken to.

 8. Provan Hall